 Marching Band Percussion Ensemble

 Varsity Pep Band Jazz Combo

 Jazz Band Concert Choir

 Brass Choir University Band

 Woodwind Ensemble Concert Band

-Music Educators National Co onference
+National Association for or Music Educators

 Auditions for scholarships occur on audition days during the academic year.
 Scholarships are available to all students participating in the band and choir.
 This is not exclusive to music majors.
 Scholarship awards will be invalidated for any of the following reasons: